jialis3-2133498/Monte-Carlo-Stock-Simulator/README.md

    $r_t \sim \mathcal{N}(\mu, \sigma^2)$ (i.i.d.).

-   This is because under GBM, the stock prices $S_T$ are lognormally distributed.
+   Under GBM, daily log returns are modeled as Normal, wich implies the stock future prices $S_T$ are lognormally distributed.

 4. We assume trading days per year are 252 days.
 5. We will use MLE for the model's estimates.